Authored by the expert who managed and guided the team behind the Poland Property Pack

 Which neighborhoods have the fastest rising property prices in Warsaw as of 2026?

-As of early 2026, the three Warsaw neighborhoods with the fastest rising property prices are Wola (especially around Rondo Daszyńskiego), Praga-Północ (particularly near the Koneser development), and Bemowo (in the metro-linked areas).
+As of early 2026, the Warsaw districts posting the fastest asking-price growth are Wola (especially around Rondo Daszyńskiego), Praga-Północ (particularly near the Koneser redevelopment area), and Bemowo (driven by metro-linked demand in the Chrzanów and Karolin corridors).

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Warsaw.